Wildest Dreams

 Authentic stories, drawn from lived experience, carry nuggets of wisdom more lasting than polished theories.
 But choosing to live authentically also has a cost.
 When you grow lighter, shedding burdens, some friends and family may not recognise the person you are becoming.
 My journey took me into wild swimming, skinny dipping, skydiving, improvisation dance—the “crazy” adventures that brought me back to myself.
 After years of putting others first, I finally put on my own life jacket.
 It wasn’t selfish.
 It was vital.

 As an adopted child, my journey has also meant unravelling ancestral patterns.
 I’ve had to face my own unconscious behaviours—like emotionally offloading on my sisters after a bottle of wine—then choosing to break those patterns through honesty and clear communication.
-This has been a ten-year craft.
+This has been a long-honed craft.

 I was emotionally immature as a young mum, carrying only the scraps of guidance passed down to me.
 But I burned with the desire to stop those inherited burdens in their tracks.
 I wanted my children, and their children, to be free.